Chuck5ta/Godot-Space-Invaders/README.md

 - Game Engine: Godot https://godotengine.org/
 - Language: GDScript

 I was introduced to Godot via Gamedev.tv, while I was doing UE4 and Blender courses with them.
 They recently had a Kickstarter, as they will be creating Godot game development courses.
-I backed that and have jumped straight into messing about with game creation with the engine, and I am loving it so far :D
+I backed that Kickstarter and have jumped straight into messing about with game creation using the engine, and I am loving it so far :D

 ## THE GAME